micolous/xbox360bb/README.md

  * Microsoft X-Box 360 Big Button IR blue controller
  * Microsoft X-Box 360 Big Button IR yellow controller

+## Kernels supported ##

+This should build cleanly on 2.6.32 to 3.3.5.
+It should build on later kernels too (but sometimes will need patching if things change).

+I've tested this module on `x86`, `amd64`, and `armhf`.

 ## Building and installing ##

 You should install the kernel headers on your system first.
 If you have kernel sources for your running kernel, you can skip this.

 On Debian this is done with:

 	# apt-get install linux-headers-amd64 build-essential

 Substitute `amd64` for your kernel's architecture.
 This could be something like `i686` or `ppc`.
+ARM systems typically have their machine name specified if they use a funny kernel.

 Then clone the git repository into `/usr/src`:

 	# cd /usr/src
 	# git clone git://github.com/micolous/xbox360bb.git

 Then to build and install the module, run:

 	# cd /usr/src/xbox360bb
 	# make
 	# make install